asfandyarazhar13/MU_WDD/datasets/README.md

 # Datasets

-Each `.zip` file contains distilled tensor images (with their corresponding labels) of popular ML benchmark datasets (CIFAR-10, CIFAR-100, ImageNet, Tiny ImageNet, MNIST, SVHN, ANIMAL-10N).
+Each `.zip` file contains distilled tensor images (with their corresponding labels) of popular machine learning benchmark datasets.

+Namely:
+* CIFAR-10
+* CIFAR-100
+* ImageNet
+* Tiny ImageNet
+* MNIST
+* SVHN
+* ANIMAL-10N.

 When the files are unzipped directories will have the following naming conventions:

-1. <DATASET>_ipc<N>: Corresponds to a dataset which has `N` distilled images per class.
+1. `<DATASET>_ipc<N>`: Corresponds to a dataset which has `N` distilled images per class.
-2. <DATASET>_ipc<N>_zca: Corresponds to a dataset which has `N` distilled images per class where [ZCA whitening](http://ufldl.stanford.edu/tutorial/unsupervised/PCAWhitening/) is applied.
+2. `<DATASET>_ipc<N>_zca`: Corresponds to a dataset which has `N` distilled images per class where [ZCA whitening](http://ufldl.stanford.edu/tutorial/unsupervised/PCAWhitening/) is applied.

 ### Some notes: